johnzastrow/johnzastrow.github.io/_posts/2024-12-28-my-common-git-commands.md

 # My common (and not so common) Git commands.

+{: .box-note}
 This is mostly a log for myself of stuff I don't do every day so I don't have to Google it all the time.
+This is just a start and I'm going to add to it over time.

 1. Initialize a directory with Git and point it to a remote, empty (like Github) repo that I created.